grafandreas/CarND-Path-Planning-Project/README.md

 For analysis and visualization, if the code is compiled with DEBUG options and a customized CMakefile, it will create additional output both on the console, as well as a animated analysis:
 ![Viz](path-plan-viz.png)

+## Final result:

+The car runs without problems for at least two laps (stopped simulation after that).